reskillamericans/website/content/volunteer/_index.md

 Thank you for your interest in volunteering with Reskill Americans.
-We are looking for volunteer mentors to meet regularly with our participants during the course of our seven month training program.
+We are looking for volunteer mentors to meet regularly with our participants during the course of our seven-month training program.

-We are looking for those that have technical expertise in one or more of the areas we offer training (Front End, Back End (node.js), and Design UI/UX).
+We seek volunteers that have technical expertise in product design and/or full stack web development.
 Whether you are an industry veteran, or someone who has just completed a boot camp yourself, we could use your help!

 We are asking for a minimum commitment of two hours per week, over a period of at least two months.
-During that time you will be paired with a group of participants who are working in the area's you've identified as skills you have.
+During that time, you will be paired with participants learning a track that's aligned to your skill set.

 Please answer the survey below to get started.
 We can then match you with the most appropriate group.